rrobinn/Database/Select-Headers/README.md

 Tobii's raw data file output contains up to 85 fields.
 This script creates filtered versions of those data files based on user input.

 # To execute
-## Using headers.csv
+## Option 1: Specify headers in .csv
 0. Create <b>headers.csv</b>.
 This file should contain the list of columns that you would like in your final files.
 An example file can be found in this repo.
 1. Save <b>headers.csv</b> in the same directory as your tobii files.
 2. Open terminal.
+Navigate to directory where `select-headers.py` is located.
 3. Type `python3 select-headers.py --rootdir  <path/to/your/files>`.
 e.g. `python3 select-headers.py --rootdir /Users/sifre002/select-headers/`

-## Entering headers into command line
+## Option 2: Enter headers into command line
 1. Open terminal.
+Navigate to directory where `select-headers.py` is located.
 2. Type `python3 select-headers.py --rootdir <path/to/your/files> --headers <your,comma,separated,headers>`
 e.g. `python3 select-headers.py --rootdir /Users/sifre002/select-headers/ --headers ExportDate,DistanceRight,DistanceLeft`
 # Headers